octimot/StoryToolkitAI/FEATURES.md

 Feel free to be as descriptive as you want in your search, and try to tweak the search terms until you get the results you're looking for.

+More info about the commands you can use in the Advanced Search window can be found with the `[help]` command.

 _Important Note: **The first time you use this feature**, it will take a bit longer to start the process because the tool needs to download the model file (around 500MB) to your local cache.
 But, after the model is saved on your machine, the search should work almost in real time._